Frequently Asked Questions for API Users

 )

-Alternatively, you can use the streaming mode which will send back partial chunks of data as they are processed:
+Method 2: Use the streaming response mode which will send back partial chunks of data as they are processed:

 response = client.chat.completions.create(